kvarak/dnd/docs/_Classes/barbarian.md

 While some barbarians prefer a life of savage solitude, others long for a tribe.
 Barbarians on the Path of the War Chief are leaders and warrior kings who can turn any scrappy group of companions into a tight-knit tribe.
 Inspiring their allies to victory with battle cries and war songs, war chiefs lead every battle from the frontline.

-### Bonus Proficiency
+### Bonus Skills
-When you adopt this path at 1st level, you gain proficiency in one of the following skills of your choice: History (of your tribe and the area you live in), Intimidation or Diplomacy.
+When you adopt this path at 1st level, you gain 1 skill point each in History, Language and Speechcraft.

-Alternatively, you learn one language of your choice.

 ### Tribal Leader
-At 3rd level, you learn to bolster the resolve of your allies, and crush that of your enemies, with battle cries.
+You learn to bolster the resolve of your allies, and crush that of your enemies, with battle cries.
 You learn two battle cries of your choice, which are detailed under “Battle Cries” below.
 You learn an additional battle cry of your choice at 6th, 10th, and 14th level.
 Each time you learn a new battle cry, you can also replace one battle cry you know with a different one.

 You can issue one of your battle cries as an ***action*** on your turn.
-When you do, you choose a creature other than yourself within 30 feet of you that can hear you as the target for the battle cry.
+When you do, you choose a creature other than yourself within 30 ft of you that can hear you as the target for the battle cry.
 That target gains the effect of the chosen battle cry.

 While raging, you can issue a battle cry as a ***bonus action*** on your turn.

 ### War Song
-At 6th level, you augment your rage with a tribal song or chant that inspires greater power in your allies’ attacks.
-While raging, when a friendly creature, other than yourself, within 15 feet of you hits with an attack, the attack gains a bonus to its damage equal to half your rage damage bonus.
+You augment your rage with a tribal song or chant that inspires greater power in your allies’ attacks.
+While raging, when a friendly creature other than yourself within 15 ft of you hits with an attack, the attack gains a bonus to its damage equal to half your rage damage bonus.
 A creature must be able to hear you to gain the benefits of this feature.

 ### Commanding Presence
-At 10th level, you gain a supernatural ability to influence and inspire obedience in others.
+You gain a supernatural ability to influence and inspire obedience in others.
 You can cast the *command* and *suggestion* spells once each without using a spell slot or material components.
 Charisma is your spellcasting ability for the spells.

-You can cast each spell once.
-See *Rest Additions* below.
+See *Rest Additions*.

 ### Chieftain’s Voice
-Starting at 14th level, your voice booms with such incredible authority that even those who cannot hear it are compelled to listen.
-If a creature is deafened, it can still hear you when you speak, as well as when you make any noise, for the purpose of your War Chief features.
+Your voice booms with such incredible authority that even those who cannot hear it are compelled to listen.
+If a creature is deafened, it still counts as hearing you when you speak for the purpose of your War Chief features.

-Additionally, the range of your War Song increases to 30 feet, and when you issue a battle cry, you can choose a creature within 60 feet that can hear you as the target for the battle cry’s effects.
+Additionally, the range of your War Song increases to 30 ft, and when you issue a battle cry, you can choose a creature within 60 ft as the target for its effects.

 ## Battle Cries